Quick Navigation

 If the two dogs share a home, keep as much space between them as possible since the male can smell and feel the female.

-Put both dogs in different rooms as far apart as you can in your house.
 Keep the door locked and avoid letting both dogs out simultaneously, so they are not near.

 Make sure there are no female-owned toys or stuff in the male’s chamber since they will carry the aroma of the female.